timescale/pgai/docs/vectorizer-api-reference.md

   efficient similarity searches.
 - [Scheduling configuration](#scheduling-configuration): configure when and how often the vectorizer should run in order to process new or updated data.
+- [Processing configuration](#processing-configuration): specify the way the vectorizer should process data when generating embeddings.

+**Manage vectorizers**
 - [Enable and disable vectorizer schedules](#enable-and-disable-vectorizer-schedules): temporarily pause or resume the automatic processing of embeddings, without having to delete or recreate the vectorizer configuration.
-- [Processing configuration](#processing-configuration): specify the way the vectorizer should process data when generating embeddings.
 - [Drop a vectorizer](#drop-a-vectorizer): remove a vectorizer that you created previously, and clean up the associated resources.

+**Monitor vectorizers**
 - [View vectorizer status](#view-vectorizer-status): monitoring tools in pgai that provide insights into the state and performance of vectorizers.